JMarte03/Beeday/README.md

 - **Backend:** Node.js and Express for server-side logic and routing.
 - **Database:** MongoDB for storing tasks and users.
 - **Authentication:** Passport.js for authentication, using the local Strategy.
-- **MVC Pattern:** The app is structured using the Model-View-Controller design pattern for better maintainability and scalability.
+- **MVC Pattern:** The app is structured using the Model-View-Controller design pattern for better maintainability and scalability
 - **Routing:** The app includes basic routing to handle task creation, completion, and deletion.

 ### Key Features: